Menispermum canadense: Toxicity

 All parts of these plants are known to be poisonous.
 The principal toxin is the alkaloid dauricine.
 The fruit of Canadian moonseed are poisonous and can be fatal.
 While foraging for wild grapes, one should examine the seeds of the fruit to make sure one is not eating moonseeds: moonseeds have a single crescent-shaped seed, while grapes have round seeds.
-Differences in taste should also be an indicator of whether or not a specimen is grape or moonseed, moonseeds have a smell that is described as "Poodank".
+Differences in taste should also be an indicator of whether or not a specimen is grape or moonseed, moonseeds have a taste that is described as "rank".
 Also, the moonseed vine lacks tendrils, whilst the vine of the wild grape has forked tendrils.

 Uses

 The Cherokee used moonseed as a laxative, and as a gynecological and venereal aid.
 The root was used for skin diseases.
 The Lenape used it in a salve for sores on the skin.
 It has been used for a variety of medicinal uses by Americans of European descent.